djmaze/resticker/README.md

 * `RESTIC_FORGET_ARGS` - Optional.
 If specified `restic forget` is run with the given arguments after each backup.
 E.g. `--prune --keep-last 14 --keep-daily 1`
 * (Additional variables as needed for the chosen backup target.
 E.g. `B2_ACCOUNT_ID` and `B2_ACCOUNT_KEY` for Backblaze B2.)

+## Build instructions

+Use the supplied [Makefile](Makefile) in order to build your own image:

+    make image IMAGE=myuser/restic

+You can also push images and build on a different architecture:

+    make image IMAGE=myuser/restic ARCH=arm

+For more targets, see the Makefile.

 ## Credits

 [restic-backup-docker](https://github.com/Lobaro/restic-backup-docker) was used as a starting point.
 Thanks!